Review by Peter Reason

 In this collaboration, Robert Macfarlane and Jackie Morris have drawn together words and images to create a book of spells that promises to evoke a sense of wonder in us all.
 As Macfarlane tells us, ‘wonder is an essential survival skill for the Anthropocene’.

-The Lost Words Exhibition is at Compton Verney Art Gallery and Park on October 27-December 17, 2017, (click here for more information).
+- The Lost Words Exhibition was at Compton Verney Art Gallery and Park on October-December, 2017

 - Louv, Richard.
 Last Child in the Woods: Saving Our Children from Nature-Deficit Disorder.
 London: Atlantic Books, 2010.